 If not, be sure to check out the rest of this article.
-In it, we’ll teach you all about engulfing patterns and how to use them to take your forex trading to the next level.
+In it, we’ll teach you all about engulfing patterns and how to use them to take your trading to the next level.

-What Is The Bearish Engulfing Pattern?
+What Is The Bearish Engulfing Candle?

 The bearish engulfing pattern is a two candle formation local to Japanese candlestick price charts.
 It consists of a positive candlestick (green) followed by a more significant negative candle (red) that completely encapsulates or “engulfs” the previous candle.

 Bearish engulfing patterns are considered to be reversal technical analysis indicators and are part of the classical chart patterns group.

 Traders view this pattern as a signal to sell a currency pair, commodity, or CFD.
 It occurs at or near the top of a bullish trend and suggests that price-action pullback is imminent.

 How To Identify And Use Bearish Engulfing Patterns?